1961 in the Vietnam War: November

-According to his own account of a Washington meeting, State Department official George Ball warned General Taylor and Secretary of Defense McNamara that introducing 8,000 or more American soldiers into South Vietnam might cause "a protracted conflict far more serious than Korea....The Vietnam problem was not one of repelling overt invasion but of mixing ourselves up in a revolutionary situation with strong anti-colonialist overtones."
+According to his own account of a Washington meeting, State Department official George Ball warned Taylor and McNamara that introducing 8,000 or more American soldiers into South Vietnam might cause "a protracted conflict far more serious than Korea....The Vietnam problem was not one of repelling overt invasion but of mixing ourselves up in a revolutionary situation with strong anti-colonialist overtones."
 Three other State Department officials also expressed their opposition to the introduction of American combat soldiers: Averell Harriman, Chester Bowles and John Kenneth Galbraith.
-Secretary of State Rusk had reservations because Diệm was "a losing horse."
+Rusk had reservations because Diệm was "a losing horse."

 The Rhade people of Buon Enao, a village of 400 people 6 mi from the city of Ban Me Thout, made an agreement with the ARVN and the CIA to serve as a model village to be defended against the VC.
 The Rhade conditions were that all ARVN attacks against their villages and their neighbors, the Jarai, would cease, amnesty would be given to all Rhade who had helped the VC and the government would provide medical, educational, and agricultural assistance.
 Buon Enao, in exchange, would create a self-defense force, initially armed only with crossbows and spears and fortify the village.
 If proven successful, the Buon Enao model would be replicated elsewhere in the Central Highlands which constituted most of South Vietnam's area, although had only a small share of its population.
 This was the beginning of the Civilian Irregular Defense Group program (CIDG).